navis-org/pymaid/docs/source/install.rst

 NetworkX
 ********
 Graph analysis tool written in pure Python.
 This is the standard library used by PyMaid.
-However - if available - will try using the faster iGraph (see below).

   - Download: https://networkx.github.io

 SciPy
 *****
-Provides sparse matrix representation of graphs and many numerical scientific tools.
+Provides sparse matrix representation of graphs and many scientific computing tools.

   - Download: http://scipy.org/Download